 The highest demand for foster carers is for people to care for older children and teenagers; sadly, this is the most challenging age for children to find foster homes.
 Teenagers generally tend to get bad press by the nature of their age, and for older children in the care system, adolescence is a time where the clock ticks loudly.

 This clock is not just hormonal or the feeling of the need to sleep your life away, as many older children and teenagers do.
 This clock is ticking loudly, as many older children in care are now vulnerable because they are getting older, and subsequently, they are no longer supported by Social Services.

 So, for these older children, the likelihood of finding a foster home with a foster carer is slim due to the ‘labels’ attached to older children that, in fact, don’t really exist.

-For older children, the likelihood of finding a foster home with a foster carer is slim because of the ‘labels’ attached to older children that exist.
-However, for foster carers who do foster older children and teenagers, the reality is different.
-These foster carers understand older children and teenagers’ needs; thus, they know the rewards these children and young people gain when cared for properly is life-changing.
+Thankfully, foster carers who foster older children and teenagers know the reality is different.
+These foster carers understand older children and teenagers’ needs; consequently, they see the difference they make for children and young people’s lives, which is life-changing.

 Changing the perceptions on fostering older children and teenagers.